nostarch-foundation/grant-actions/README.md

 If it complains about eslint, run:
 `npn install eslint`

-Note: Tests currently don't test action behaviour, just syntax errors.
+Note: doesn't currently test action behaviour, just that it runs.

 4. Run:
 `npm run package`